MichielNoback/java_jupyterbook/05_adv_apis/streams.md

 6
 </pre>

-## Intermediate stream operations

-Intermediate operations are operations that produce a new Stream of values.
-These values can be of the same type (with `filter()` or `peek()`), but they can also be of another type, as with `map()` and `mapToObj()`.

-First we'll look at streaming characters because this makes it possible to show some examples with biological sequences.

-### Streaming characters from a String
+## Streaming characters from a String

 In bioinformatics, working with the individual characters of a DNA, RNA or protein sequence is a very common task.
 However, if you stream them in the obvious way, you will get numbers: